MAGNESIUM Overview Information

 Doses less than 350 mg per day are safe for most adults.
 When taken in very large amounts, magnesium is POSSIBLY UNSAFE.
 Large doses might cause too much magnesium to build up in the body, causing serious side effects including an irregular heartbeat, low blood pressure, confusion, slowed breathing, coma, and death.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Magnesium is LIKELY SAFE for pregnant or breast-feeding women when taken by mouth in the amounts recommended.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Magnesium is LIKELY SAFE for pregnant or breast-feeding women when taken by mouth in the recommended amounts.
 These amounts depend on the age of the woman.
 Check with your healthcare provider to find out what amounts are right for you.

 Heart block: High doses of magnesium (typically delivered by IV) should not be given to people with heart block.